negohackph/NegoHack/README.md

 ## 🧩 Acknowledgment

-NegoHack was born from lived experience — from sari-sari stores, carinderias, and microenterprises that have weathered storms, floods, and pandemics.
+negoHACK was born from lived experience — from sari-sari stores, carinderias, and vendors that have weathered storms, floods, and pandemics.
 This platform exists for them — to transform **fragility into resilience** and **resilience into creditworthiness**.

 ---

 > “We don’t just rebuild after disasters — we prepare, protect, and progress.”
-> — *negoHACK Team*
+> — *The negoHACK Team*